gusti-alfarisy/ContinualDeepOSR/readme.md

 Note that in the paper:

-* In Section II-C, the PUFF process is not presented in step 2, but rather in **step 3**.
+* In Section II-C, the PUFS process is not presented in step 2, but rather in **step 3**.
 * In Section III, we run the model with **three permutations** instead of five permutations.

 ## Feature Extraction